eddyizm/HTMX_FastAPI_Login/README.md

 HTMX and FastAPI login demo.

 ### youtube video coming soon.
+### Should I dockerize it?
+Please let me know if you would like to see a dockerfile added.

 Start by setting up your virtual environment and activating it.